Gladstone Regional Council area

 |Gladstone Regional Council area - Wholesale Trade||2016||2011||Change|

-Analysis of the qualifications of the Wholesale Trade in Gladstone Regional Council area in 2016 compared to Queensland shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in Gladstone Regional Council area in 2016 compared to Queensland shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-Overall, 18.8% of the Wholesale Trade held educational qualifications, and 48.7% had no qualifications, compared with 27.8% and 45.2% respectively for Queensland.
+Overall, 49.2% of the workers (Wholesale Trade) who held educational qualifications, and 48.7% had no qualifications, compared with 52.5% and 45.2% respectively for Queensland.

-The major differences between the qualifications held by the Wholesale Trade workforce in Gladstone Regional Council area and Queensland were:
+The major differences between the qualifications held by the workforce (Wholesale Trade) of Gladstone Regional Council area and Queensland were:

-- A larger percentage of local workers with Certificate III & IV Levels (30.5% compared to 24.8%)
+- A larger percentage of local workers (Wholesale Trade) with Certificate III & IV Level (30.5% compared to 24.8%)

-- A smaller percentage of local workers with Bachelor or Higher degrees (9.6% compared to 14.8%)
+- A larger percentage of local workers (Wholesale Trade) with No qualification (48.7% compared to 45.2%)

-- A smaller percentage of local workers with Advanced Diploma or Diplomas (6.4% compared to 9.2%)
+- A smaller percentage of local workers (Wholesale Trade) with Advanced Diploma or Diploma (6.4% compared to 9.2%)

 The largest changes in the qualifications held by the Wholesale Trade workforce in Gladstone Regional Council area between 2011 and 2016 were:

-- Bachelor or Higher degrees (+25 local workers)
+- Bachelor or Higher degree (+25 local workers)

-- Certificate III & IV Levels (-23 local workers)
+- Certificate III & IV Level (-23 local workers)